mfvazquez/move_turtle/README.md

 ## License

-This project is licensed under the BSD License - see the [LICENSE](https://opensource.org/licenses/BSD-3-Clause) link for details.
+This project is licensed under the GNU  License - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) link for details.

 ## Improvements